magician333/RenderWorkshop/README.md

 8. Click to refresh the scene list, select the scene to be rendered, and set the corresponding parameters.
    1. if you are rendering an image, set the frame to be rendered (the default is the current frame of the scene) and the number of tiles, the recommended number of tiles is 2-10
    2. if rendering animation (frame range), set the start frame and end frame of rendering, set the number of frames to be rendered for each task (e.g., if the start frame is set to 1, the end frame is set to 10, and the number of frames to be rendered is set to 3, then it will be divided into four tasks (1-3, 4-6, 7-9, 10) to be assigned to the worker)
-   3. if it is rendering animation (image tiles), set the start frame and end frame of rendering and the number of tiles, it is recommended that the number of tiles 2-10
-9. click render, if it is an image, it will save the image to the blend file directory, the file name is the scene name; if it is an animation, it will save the image sequence to the folder under the blend file directory, the folder name is the scene name (Note: only png format is supported for the time being)
+9. click render, if it is an image, it will save the image to the blend file directory, the file name is the scene name; if it is an animation, it will save the image sequence to the folder under the blend file directory, the folder name is the scene name

 Working Principle
 ---